Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Introduction

 Assume the parameters of a machine learning model are trained via solving the minimization problem:

 In the case of empirical risk minimization (ERM), where $ F(w,X) = \frac{1}{n}\sum_{i=1}^{n} f(w,x_{i}), $ algorithms for maintaining differential privacy while solving \cref{eq:generalMin} are well studied \cite{chaud2011, bst14, zhang2017, wang2017}.
-Here (and throughout) $X = (x_1 \cdots, x_n)$ is a data set with observations in some set $\XX \subseteq \mathbb{R}^q.$ More recently, several works have also considered private stochastic convex optimization (SCO), where the goal is to minimize the expected population loss $F(w,X) = \mathbb{E}_{x \sim \DD}[f(w,x)],$ given access to $n$ i.i.d. samples $X = (x_1 \cdots, x_n)$ \cite{bft19, fkt20, arora20}.
+Here (and throughout) $X = (x_1 \cdots, x_n)$ is a data set with observations in some set $\XX \subseteq \mathbb{R}^q.$ More recently, several works have also considered private stochastic convex optimization (SCO), where the goal is to minimize the expected population loss $F(w,\mathcal{D}) = \mathbb{E}_{x \sim \DD}[f(w,x)],$ given access to $n$ i.i.d. samples $X = (x_1 \cdots, x_n)$ \cite{bft19, fkt20, arora20}.
 However, the algorithms in these works are only differentially private for $\delta > 0,$ which, as discussed earlier, provides substantially weaker privacy guarantees.\footnote{For certain function classes, the ERM results of \cite{bst14} and \cite{zhang2017} also extend to expected population loss (SCO) bounds for $\delta = 0$, but we improve or match the loss bounds and improve the runtime bounds for every function class.
-See \cref{table:pop loss delta = 0} for details.} Therefore, providing efficient, practical algorithms for $(\epsilon, 0)$-differentially private SCO is an important gap that we fill in the present work.
+See \cref{table:pop loss delta = 0} for details.} Therefore, providing efficient, practical algorithms for $(\varepsilon, 0)$-differentially private SCO is an important gap that we fill in the present work.

-\ul{Our second main contribution} is differentially private convex optimization for \textit{general (non-ERM, non-SCO) loss functions}.
+\ul{Our second main contribution} is differentially private convex optimization for \textit{loss functions that are not of ERM or SCO form}.
 While ERM and SCO are useful if average performance is the goal, there are situations where another objective besides average performance is desirable.
 For example, one may want to train a machine learning model that ensures some subsets of the population are treated fairly (see e.g. \cite{datta2015automated}), or one that is robust to corrupted data or adversarial attacks \cite{goodfellow}, or one that has lower variance to allow for potentially better generalization.
 One may also want to diminish the effect of outliers or increase sensitivity to outliers.
 In these cases, it may be more fruitful to consider an alternative loss function that is not of ERM form.
 For example, the max-loss function